Britain to unveil plans to clean up markets hit by rigging scandals

 “It is going to say some quite significant things about what the scope of regulation should be for asset classes that historically have not been heavily regulated,” Martin Wheatley, FCA Chief Executive and co-chair of the review, told Reuters.

-The review will focus on how to raise standards of behavior among traders at banks, recommend tougher sanctions and give markets more detailed guidance on what are acceptable trading practices.
+The review will focus on how to raise standards of behaviour among traders at banks, recommend tougher sanctions and give markets more detailed guidance on what are acceptable trading practices.

 Finance industry officials expect the review to take on board some of their ideas, such as cracking down on traders known as “rolling bad apples,” making it harder for a rogue trader to get a job unchallenged at another bank.